mas-cli/mas/README.md

 </summary>

 `mas lucky <search-term>` installs the first result that would be returned by `mas search <search-term>`.
-Like `mas install`, `mas lucky` can only install apps that have previously been gotten/"purchased".
+Like `mas install`, `mas lucky` can only install apps that have previously been gotten or purchased.

 ```console
 $ mas lucky Xcode